Avnet/SPARK/README.md

 ## Overview

 SPARK is an effective EV charging prototype that integrates a real-time capable convolutional neural network (CNN) for occupancy detection with the RZBoard V2L.
 The result: a smart parking lot occupancy/EV charging experience for low cost.
-This system is designed to automate parking lot analysis, streaming edge compute data to your desired target: an information hub like IoT Connect, or an HDMI output.
+This system is designed to automate parking lot analysis, streaming edge compute data to your desired target: an information hub like IoTConnect, or an HDMI output.
 The result: improved user-experience for EV charging customers and parking lot managers.

 Looking for the dataset used to train?
 [Check it out on kaggle.](https://www.kaggle.com/datasets/ljkeller/matchbox-car-parking-occupancy)

 ## Features

 - **Real-Time Occupancy Detection**: Utilizing an efficient CNN, SPARK detects vehicle occupancy in real-time, ensuring accurate information on parking availability.
 - **User-Friendly Interface**: Easy-to-use interface demo interface: output data to HDMI for simple viewing.
-Or, integrate with IoT connect for bootstrapped dashboards.
+Or, integrate with IoTConnect for bootstrapped dashboards.
 - **Sustainable Solution**: Promotes efficient energy use and supports the growing need for EV infrastructure.
 - **Scalable Architecture**: Designed to scale: one image could host up to 200 parking spots.
 Try adding more parking slots and/or images until your FPS requirement isn't met.
-Then, scale horizontally with more RZBoards connected to your IoT Connect style HUB!
+Then, scale horizontally with more RZBoards connected to your IoTConnect style HUB!
-- **IoT Connect Enablement**: Optionally, configure the demo with [IoT Connect](https://www.iotconnect.io/) by configuring a `secrets.json` file in `/opt/spark/iot`.
+- **IoTConnect Enablement**: Optionally, configure the demo with [IoTConnect](https://www.iotconnect.io/) by configuring a `secrets.json` file in `/opt/spark/iot`.
 See [secrets-template.json](/app/iot/secrets-template.json) for more info.

 <p align="center">
   <img width="640" src="https://github.com/Avnet/SPARK/assets/44109284/f5e593ca-aedd-43ea-a491-2896aab8d3f0">